 The NDP is already throwing cold water on reports that the Liberals are considering a price cap and mandated access for mobile virtual network operators as part of the incumbent party’s campaign plank.
 In a Tuesday evening...

 Analyst notes published this week confirm much of what was already known about the impact of new CRTC wholesale broadband rates on incumbent carriers.
-Namely, the new wholesale rates will hit the...
+Namely, the new wholesale rates will hit the large telecom companies for one-time retroactive charges to resellers, small hits to telecom bottom lines going forward, and reduced spending in rural markets as a result.
+Referring to the new rates announced by the CRTC August 15, National Bank analyst Adam Shine writes that the reaction of the...

 The Office of the Prime Minister announced late last week that Simon Kennedy would become deputy minister of Innovation, Science, and Economic Development starting September 3.
 Kennedy will be replacing John Knubley, who retired in June after seven years at ISED and 39 years in public service.
 Kennedy has been deputy minister of health since...